 Some leafy greens like lettuce or spinach thrive with less sunlight and can actually be burned by direct sun.

-Your beds could be any shape, consider rectangles, hexagons, or even rounded shapes to suite your area.
+Your beds could be any shape, consider rectangles, hexagons, or even rounded shapes to suit your area.
 However, avoid triangular beds because the narrow corners limit your growing space.

 Choose the right size